New York Times Critics' Pick Documentary

 This documentary is a must-see — a timely, relevant, and at times frightening depiction of dangerous geopolitical dysfunction.

-Including offensive and defensive capabilities that are often deniable and generally invisible until discovered, cyberwar is the new frontier of modern warfare, often described as "World War 3.0."
-Governments may not talk much about it but are deeply, competitively, immersed.
+Including offensive and defensive actions that are generally invisible until discovered, cyber war is the new frontier of modern warfare, often described as "World War 3.0."
+Governments may not talk much about it but are deeply and competitively immersed.

 Launched by nation states, terrorist groups and criminal hackers, cyberwar transcends national boundaries and takes many forms: